hackreactor/javascript_101/3-functions/README.md

 # Part III: Functions

-Before getting started on these exercises, please be certain that you've read the primary `README.md` [file](../README.md) in this repository for all of the necessary context.
+*Note: Before getting started on these exercises, please be certain that you've read through the root [README.md](../README.md) file in this repository.*

 ## Exercises